PaloAltoNetworks/gaia/doc/documentation.md

 The imageID of running in the endpoint.
 Available for instances and potentially other 3rd parties.
 This can be the AMI ID in AWS or corresponding instance imageID in other clouds.

+##### `instanceType`

+Type: `string`

+The instanceType of the endpoint.
+Available for instances.
+This can be the instance type in AWS or virtual machine size in Azure.

 ##### `productInfo`